build-on-aws/content/posts/transforming-amazon-api-gateway-access-log-into-prometheus-metrics/index.md

 - Lastly, we have the **`sink`** configuration named `apigw_access_log_metrics`, which is responsible for exposing the metrics to port `18687` on the Vector deployment instances.
 Each metric name will have a prefix based on the value configured at `default_namespace`.
 This configuration allows the metrics to be accessible and collected by external systems or monitoring tools

-This is ECS task definition for Vector deployment:
+This is an example ECS task definition for Vector deployment.
+Note that in the `entryPoint` field a bash script creates the `/etc/vector/vector.yaml` file by decoding the BASE64 text included in the script.
+In order to use this configuration you'll need to modify the `vector.yaml` file and encode it to BASE64, replacing the part of the `entryPoint` field below that begins with `c291cm`.

 ```json
 {